 Tested at £120

-The Elxyr Air headphones are almost the opposite to the Onkyo W800BT - their sound quality might be lacklustre, but they have an awful lot of functionality.
+The Elyxr Air headphones are almost the opposite of the Onkyo W800BT - their sound quality might be lacklustre, but they have an awful lot of functionality.

 Their magnetic charging case means you can easily snap them into place (and since it acts as a 2100mAh external battery pack, you can also charge your phone too).
 On the headphones themselves are little microphones for making calls, and a button on the side for playback control.